tsboom/dwetl/docs/assumptions.md

 ### Suspend Records after failed DQ checks
 - When a record fails a DQ check, and needs to be suspended.
 There are no replacement values.
 - report record that suspended in the log and write an email
-- write execution metadata with suspend rec flag and reason code
+- write execution metadata with suspend rec flag (Y or N) and reason code (3 chars)